 STEP 6 Guidance: The sixth step is to make a (subjective) assessment of the likely consequences to occupants in the event of fire.
 This assessment is principally based on the fire risk assessor's findings in step four and five but will take account of information obtained in the first step.
-Taking into account the nature of the building and the occupants, as well as the fire protection and procedural arrangements observed at the time of this fire risk assessment, it is considered that the consequences for life safety in the event of fire would be: SLIGHT HARM In this context, a definition of the above terms are as follows: Insert Comments: Slight Harm Outbreak of fire unlikely to result in serious injury or death to an occupant.
+Taking into account the nature of the building and the occupants, as well as the fire protection and procedural arrangements observed at the time of this fire risk assessment, it is considered that the consequences for life safety in the event of fire would be: SLIGHT HARM In this context, a definition of the above terms are as follows: Insert Comments: Slight Harm Outbreak of a fire unlikely to result in serious injury or death of any occupant (other than the occupant sleeping in a room in which a fie occurs).
 Outbreak of fire unlikely to result in serious injury or death of any occupant (other than an occupant sleeping in a room in which fire occurs) Moderate Harm Outbreak of fire could foresee-ably result in injury (including serious injury) of one or more occupants, but is unlikely to involve multiple fatalities.
 Extreme Harm Significant potential for serious injury or death of one or more occupants.